Frequently Asked Questions About Pole Dancing

 Q: Are only women allowed to attend classes at Pole at Play?

-A: Pole at Play welcomes anyone who has a genuine desire to learn the art of exotic pole dancing, regardless of gender identity, sex, color, religious affiliation, ethnicity, sexual orientation, shape, size, you get the idea.
 Exotic pole dancing is a hyper-feminine style of dance and therefore tends to attract individuals whose gender identity falls somewhere along the femme end of the spectrum.
-But just as femmes can benefit from participating in activities that have traditionally been reserved for men (like kick boxing, MMA, or weight lifting) so can non-binary and masculine individuals benefit from exploring their feminine side via exotic pole dancing.
+But just as femmes can benefit from participating in activities that have traditionally been reserved for men (like kick boxing, MMA, or weightlifting) so can non-binary and masculine individuals benefit from exploring their feminine side via exotic pole dancing.

 Q: Can I attend classes if I'm under the age of 18?

-A: Due to the implicit sensual/sexual nature of the exotic pole dance style taught at Pole at Play, students must be 18 or over to attend.
+A: Due to the implicit (and sometimes explicit) sensual/sexual nature of the exotic pole dance style taught at Pole at Play, students must be 18 or over to attend.
 We will make exceptions to this rule in certain circumstances.
 If you are 16-17 years old and would like to attend classes, please have your parent/guardian email us at poleatplay@gmail.com to find out more about our classes and determine if they would be a good fit for you.
 We ask that your parent/guardian accompany you to your first class to complete the student medical waiver and sign the consent form in person before leaving you with us.
 For the comfort and privacy of the other students, we do not allow class observation.

 Q: Will I fit in?
 Is everyone in class a perfect, young, thin, fit, Barbie doll?